mlabs-haskell/seath/milestone-3-demo.md

 After this point process will run until interruption.
 After interruption scenario will output results for submitted `actions` for each user.
 It could be an error or info about successfully submitted transaction.

+## Some limitations

+There are some limitations in current version.
+They are not fundamental or unsolvable and can be eliminated during further development.

+- User can't send another `action` till previous action is still in progress.
+When user submits his action, data that sent to the leader includes user's public key hash.
+This way leader can detect that there is already an `action` in process from this user.
+The reason for that is: when user submits action, it also submits inputs from his address to balance transaction.
+At the moment algorithm just grabs all UTXOS from user address.
+Sending same UTXOs twice will cause 2nd transaction from same user in chain to fail.
+So problem can be solved by smarter way of picking input UTXOs on user side
+- Leader must be known upfront.
+With current state we need to know leader url and public key upfront before starting the node.
+This makes impossible to change the leader dynamically w/o node restart.
+This may be improved during further development - the current architecture does not introduce any blockers for this.
+- Whn user refuses to sign transaction, rest transactions in chain a moved to priority queue for the next round which can potentially slow down `action`'s submission.
+During further development we could try to continue the chain from breakage point by re-building and re-signing such transactions right away, w/o putting them in the queue for the next round.